elinechyprenko/restaurant-angular/README.md

 ### Payments
 - [Stripe](https://stripe.com/)
--

 ## Development server

-Install dependencies for frontend: `npm install` Install dependencies for backend: `cd server` => `npm install` Run `ng serve` for a dev server.
+- Install dependencies for frontend: `npm install`
+- Install dependencies for backend: `cd server` => `npm install`
+- Run the backend: `node server.js ` .
+This will start the Node.js/Express server (listening on `http://localhost:3000/` by default).
+- Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.
-Run the backend: `node server.js ` .
-This will start the Node.js/Express server (listening on `http://localhost:3000/` by default).

 ## Code scaffolding